About Me

 Masters Runner

-I trained for my first marathon in 2011 and ran the Omaha Marathon in 3:09.
-I had a plan to run under three hours, but not the fitness to match.
-The last 10K was a grind, but I pushed through.
-Not long after, I ran the Athens Classic Marathon in Greece and my first Dallas Marathon, and somewhere along the way I fell in love with the process as much as the results.
+I began training in 2011 and ran the Omaha Marathon in 3:09.
+I really wanted to run under three hours, but it was clear that I wasn't ready.
+The last 10K was a grind, but I pushed through with a 1:29 first half and 1:40 second half.
+Not long after, I ran the Athens Classic Marathon in Greece and my first Dallas Marathon.
 One year later, I qualified for Boston by running 2:56 at the Chicago Marathon, which opened the door to chasing faster times and bigger goals.

 Software Developer